Native American policy of the Grant administration: Red River War (1874–1875)

-Great Sioux War 1876–1877
+Great Sioux War (1876–1877)

 In 1874 gold had been discovered in the Black Hills in the Dakota Territory.
 White speculators and settlers rushed in droves seeking riches mining gold on land reserved for the Sioux tribe by the Treaty of Fort Laramie of 1868.
-In 1875, to avoid conflict Grant met with Red Cloud, chief of the Sioux and offered $25,000 from the government to purchase the land.
+In 1875, to avoid conflict Grant met with Red Cloud and Spotted Tail.
+Later that year, at a September grand council meeting without the participation of Sitting Bull, Crazy Horse and many bands not residing on the agency, a Senate commission offered six million dollars to purchase the land.
 The offer was declined.
-On November 3, 1875, at a White House meeting, Phil Sheridan told the President that the Army was overstretched and could not defend the Sioux tribe from the settlers; Grant ordered Sheridan to round up the Sioux and put them on the reservation.
-Sheridan used a strategy of convergence, using Army columns to force the Sioux onto the reservation.
-On June 25, 1876, one of these columns, led by Colonel George A. Custer met the Sioux at the Battle of Little Big Horn and part of his command was slaughtered.
-Approximately 253 federal soldiers and civilians were killed compared to 40 Indians.
+On November 3, 1875, at a White House meeting, Phil Sheridan, the President and cabinet officials secretly agreed that the Army was overstretched and would no longer defend the Black Hills portion of the Great Sioux Reservation from the gold prospectors.
+Sheridan had earlier publicly indicated that the military would be willing to allow settlement if treaty rights were to be extinguished.